rayw1/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

    Node v14 and v10 are installed.
 Check with nvm ls.
 Node v14 is used by default.

-### 6) Initilase frappe bench with frappe version 14 and Switch directory
+### 6) Initialise frappe bench with frappe version 15 and Switch directory

     cd frappe_docker
     bench init --skip-redis-config-generation --frappe-branch version-15 frappe-bench